winson1990/electron/docs/tutorial/using-native-node-modules.md

 * The architecture of module has to match Electron's architecture (ia32 or x64).
 * After you upgraded Electron, you usually need to rebuild the modules.
 * When in doubt, run `electron-rebuild` first.

+## Modules that rely on `prebuild`

+[`prebuild`](https://github.com/mafintosh/prebuild) provides a way to easily publish native Node modules with prebuilt binaries for multiple versions of Node and Electron.

+If modules provide binaries for the usage in Electron, make sure to omit `--build-from-source` and the `npm_config_build_from_source` environment variable in order to take full advantage of the prebuilt binaries.

 ## Modules that rely on `node-pre-gyp`